multi-dimensional-process-mining/eventgraph_tutorial/README.md

   * query the graph for directly-follows paths

 The tutorial comes with
-1. step by step instructions in [./order_process/tutorial-your-first-event-knowledge-graph.md](./order_process/tutorial-your-first-event-knowledge-graph.md)
+1. a small example dataset that on which you can learn all the design ideas and modeling power of event knowledge graphs while still knowing every event by its name
-2. a small example dataset that on which you can learn all the design ideas and modeling power of event knowledge graphs while still knowing every event by its name
+2. step by step instructions in [./order_process/tutorial-your-first-event-knowledge-graph.md](./order_process/tutorial-your-first-event-knowledge-graph.md), and a quick version for the impatient in [./order_process/tutorial-your-first-event-knowledge-graph-quick.md](./order_process/tutorial-your-first-event-knowledge-graph-quick.md)

 ## Looking for more?